 Words that describe Diane Setterfield’s books: Haunting, lyrical, intricate, spell-casting.

 Ruth Ware has been called the modern-day Agatha Christie, which is high praise indeed.
-I’ve read all five of her novels to date, and I’m hooked.
+I’ve read all six of her novels to date, and I’m hooked.
 But don’t go into her books expecting a classic whodunnit puzzle plot–these are really in the genre of psychological thriller, not detective.
 In my opinion, she gets compared to Christie because she creates a personality-rich cast of characters and tells their story in an isolated location like a cruise ship or a remote country estate.

 Best time to read a Ruth Ware novel: On a long Sunday afternoon, or on a night when you don’t have anywhere to go the next day…because you might stay up past your bedtime.

 Words that describe Ruth Ware’s books: Atmospheric, cerebral, twisty.

 I love telling people about K. B. Hoyle’s books because they’re not widely known (yet), so it feels like sharing a secret treasure.
 Hoyle writes middle grade and YA novels, but deals in a variety of genres.
 Her Gateway Chronicles is a six-book fantasy series with masterful planning and plotting.
 (If you loved looking for “clues” in the Harry Potter series to help you guess what was coming, you’ll have the same fun here).
 The Breeder Cycle is a page-turning dystopian series that’s so much smarter and more substantial than its peers in the genre.
 (But please note the Breeder books are for older teens, not a younger audience.)